NWA Powerrr preview: The lineup for today's FITE TV show - Pro Wrestling Dot Net

 The following matches and segments are advertised for today’s NWA Powerrr.

--Mims and Sal Rinauro vs. Luke Hawx and PJ Hawx speak on their upcoming NWA Tag Title tournament match.
+-Sal Rinauro and Mims vs. Luke Hawx and PJ Hawx in an NWA Tag Title tournament semifinal match.

 Powell’s POV: Powerrr streams Tuesdays at 5:05CT/6:05ET on FITE TV as part of a monthly subscription of $4.99.
 For subscription info, visit FITE TV.